d-goswami/UIKit-Dynamics-Spring-Effect/README.md

 UIKit-Dynamics
 ==============

-Learn about UIKit Dynamics in iOS 7
+Learn how to create the spring effect using new iOS 7 UIKit Dynamics APIs.